 Action : Katie Watts to research suppliers of leavers’ hoodies.

-Action : Rob Edgley to check prices for children’s FUBS t-shirts and Chrissy Szwarc to see who would like one.
+Action : Rob Edgley to check prices for children’s FUBS t-shirts and Chrissy Szwarc to email FUBS members to get a list of who would like one and what sizes they require.

 Date of next meeting